Cwantic/Documentation/Python/Classes/solution.md

     ATTENTION : the metal given by the solution (getMetal) is different from the metal given by the study !
-    The 'solution metal' has been transformed by the current piping code.
+    The 'solution metal' has been transformed depending on the current piping code.

 See [metal](https://documentation.metapiping.com/Python/Classes/metal.html) for more information.